-In this initial stage of the project - the inception phase - the work has primarily been focused on internal workshops - including several on Re-Value's story-building perspective - both across the project and within the Re-Value cities.
-Therefore, the next project phase is where the European-wide communication transitions from its "inception" phase into the "awareness raising" phase, and later into dissemination and exploitation of results.
-This Deliverable will be updated in April 2024, to make adjustments or course corrections to the framework - if necessary - in response to partners' capacities and capabilities, results advancement, and the introduction of new information.
+Having completed the initial stage of the project - the inception phase - where the work was primarily focused on internal workshops - including several on Re-Value's story-building perspective - both across the project and within the Re-Value cities, this plan was updated in early December of 2024.
+The changes reflect the plan to make adjustments or course corrections to the framework - if necessary - in response to partners' capacities and capabilities, results advancement, and the introduction of new information, and have centred almost exclusively on setting up KPI's on the different channels following the first assessment of the activities and providing examples of internal draft communication briefs.